GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/quick_start/fit_a_dihedral_with_Gaussian_and_write_all_files.rst

     import unyt as u
     from mosdef_dihedral_fit.dihedral_fit.fit_dihedral_with_gomc import fit_dihedral_with_gomc

-Select the desired variables, file, and set the temperature
+Select the desired variables, file, and set the temperature.

 .. code:: ipython3